beepscore/trie_me/README.md

 ## TODO:
 Probably will use trie.py instead of trie2.py

-Could add a method to call next_node_string repeatedly to get all nodes in order.
 Could add a method to call next_node_string repeatedly to get all nodes between two strings.

 ### Implement delete a number